US stocks drop as Nvidia and AI superstars keep weakening

 The “looming data deluge may spur additional volatility in the coming weeks,” according to Doug Beath, global equity strategist at Wells Fargo Investment Institute.

-Traders have already reduced their bets that the Fed will cut its main interest rate at its next meeting in December, now seeing a 53% of that, down from nearly 70% a week ago, according to data from CME Group.
+Traders have already reduced their bets that the Fed will cut its main interest rate at its next meeting in December, now seeing a 50% chance of that, down from nearly 70% a week ago, according to data from CME Group.

 That helped push yields higher in the bond market, which can weigh on prices for stocks and other investments.